weenleen/TamaGoDoWork/README.md

 Additionally, TamaGoDoWork uses cloud storage to store data, so that you can sync your activities across multiple devices!

 ## User Stories
-- As a student, I want to be able to keep track of my schedule and tasks on my phone, and modify it easily
+- As a student, I want to be able to keep track of my schedule and tasks on my phone so that I can remain organized while completing my tasks.
-- As a student, I would like to have a visualisation of my progress, and feel a sense of achievement when I meet my goals
+- As a student, I would like to have a visualisation of my progress so that I will be motivated to do more work and complete more tasks.
-- As a student, I would like more motivation and incentives to stay on task, and to feel rewarded for my efforts
+- As a student, I would like more motivation and incentives to stay on task, and to feel rewarded for my efforts so that I can complete more work.
-- As a student, I would like to lessen the boredom that comes with creating to-do lists and carrying out my tasks, and maybe add an element of fun to it instead.
+- As a student, I would like to lessen the boredom that comes with creating to-do lists and carrying out my tasks, so that I can have fun while completing my work.

 ## Specifications
 TamaGoDoWork is an application that is built specifically for Android devices only.